 But why is this advice so common?
 Are these jazz chord progressions really that essential?
 What makes them so special?

-The Blues form along with Rhythm Changes contain pretty much all the common chords you encounter in jazz:
+The Blues form along with Rhythm Changes contain pretty much all the common jazz chords that you’ll encounter playing this music:

 - Major 7 chords